Community Healthcare Scholars Program

 Community Healthcare Scholars for Spring 2019 are: Front row – Sierra Shumate, Rossen “Joy” Medevielle, Timothy Young, Kelli Schiller, Sarah Peakman; Back row – Evan Gasparich, Stephen Hanna, Zoe Papas, Madelline Robinson, Karla Bennett, Nissa Labhart, David Sullivan

-Community Healthcare Scholars for 2020 are from right to left: Front: Amy Runo and Alma Toribio Salgado Middle: Abigail Vandevender and Samantha Paine Back: Jennifer Bergstad and Dr. David Hess ( JCF President)
+Community Healthcare Scholars for Spring 2020 are from right to left: Front: Amy Runo and Alma Toribio Salgado Middle: Abigail Vandevender and Samantha Paine Back: Jennifer Bergstad and Dr. David Hess ( JCF President)